Get Started with Falcon Foundry

 Before the users in your organization can use a released application, you have to install it.

-Go to Foundry > App catalog.
-Find your app, select the action menu in the bottom right corner, and Install.
+Navigate to Foundry > App catalog.
+Find your newly released app, select the action menu in the bottom right corner, and choose Install.
 You will be prompted with a dialog explaining permissions required (this app has none) and a disclaimer.
 Select Save and install.

 After the success messages disappear, view your app by going to Endpoint security > Monitor > Endpoint detections again.